Office Timeline – free timeline maker

 To begin, you will need to install the Office Timeline roadmap creator, which will add a new tab to the PowerPoint ribbon.

-1. Open PowerPoint and bring your data into the Office Timeline wizard.
+1. Launch the Office Timeline wizard.

-1. Create a new Office Timeline file.
-Open PowerPoint, click on the Office Timeline tab, and then click the New icon.
+a) Open PowerPoint, click on the Office Timeline tab, and then click the New icon.

-Office Timeline ribbon
+Office Timeline Ribbon

 This will open a gallery that provides a variety of styles and templates you can choose from for making a roadmap in PowerPoint.